 The Woodland Damn was removed in July 2015.
-April Claus of Fern Hollow Nature Center and the QV Creekers have been monitoring and studying the increased biodiversity of the fish population since the removal under the guidance of Eric Chapman (Director of Aquatic Science) of the Western PA Conservancy.
+The Fern Hollow Nature Center and the QV Creekers have been monitoring and studying the increased biodiversity of the fish population since the removal under the guidance of Eric Chapman (Director of Aquatic Science) of the Western PA Conservancy.
 Please click through the slide show to see the positive impact removing the damn has brought to the stream.

 You may have noticed that the small dam near the old stone bridge over the creek between Woodland and Little Sewickley Creek Roads has been removed.
 While many will miss the picturesque waterfall the dam created, the removal of the dam is very good for Little Sewickley Creek for several reasons.

 The original dam was built in 1928 to supply water for a local estate.
 Obviously the dam was no longer used for its original purpose, was in disrepair and a safety hazard.
 The property owner, in conjunction with the Western Pennsylvania Conservancy and American Rivers submitted extensive information and studies on the dam and Little Sewickley Creek to the Pennsylvania Department of Environmental Protection (PADEP).
 The application was reviewed by the following agencies:

 - PADEP Bureau of Waterways Engineering and Wetlands

 - Pennsylvania Department of Conservation and Natural Resources Bureau of Forestry

 - US Dept. of the Interior Fish and Wildlife Service

 After thorough evaluation and a public review period, the PADEP Division of Dam Safety approved the restoration plan to breach and remove the Woodland dam for the purpose of eliminating a threat to public safety and restoring the stream to a free flowing condition.
 With grant funding from American Rivers and the Western Pennsylvania Conservancy, the dam was successfully removed without incident on July 28 – 31.